 According to Driving Knowledge, here are some updated statistics on Distracted Driving:

 As American consumers, the newest technology is only becoming more appealing to purchase.
-However, as American drivers, using smart phones from behind the wheel puts everyone on the road at risk.
+However, as American drivers, using smartphones from behind the wheel puts everyone on the road at risk.
 Although there have been various attempts to help stop distracted driving from happening, (such as; enforced driving laws against texting and driving, car models with movement sensors to alert drivers, and navigation apps that sense movement and send alerts to users to cease); we’re still actively partaking in it.

 The truth of the matter is, our phones are our go-to addiction.
-According to Dr. Greenfield, who is an assistant clinical professor of psychiatry for the University of Connecticut School of Medicine supports the notion that our brains naturally respond to the pings that come from our phones.
+Dr. Greenfield, who is an assistant clinical professor of psychiatry for the University of Connecticut School of Medicine supports the notion that our brains naturally respond to the pings that come from our phones.
 Even though we are aware of the dangers that taking our eyes off the road for five seconds could cause, we still continue to engage in the gamble of it all because we feel compelled to respond to the incoming pings on our phones.
-This compulsion then lessens the grasp on our judgement, and in that moment is when we risk it all to check our phones.
+This compulsion then lessens the grasp on our judgment, and at that moment is when we risk it all to check our phones.

 The longer we continue to engage in this habit further reinforces the illusion of being good at multitasking while driving.
 According to Drivers Alert, studies have shown that drivers know texting and driving is dangerous, but choose to do it anyway.
-Because our phones have an addictive part that play with our mind, it’s crucial as a driver to exert self-control to help disengage from this behavior.
+Because our phones have an addictive part that plays with our minds, it’s crucial as a driver to exert self-control to help disengage from this behavior.

 Unfortunately, there isn’t a resolution to this epidemic as people will continue to text and drive so long as there are cell phones.
 Therefore, the best way to help reduce the amount of time that you’re driving while distracted is to include some safer habits into your driving routine: